 The United States does not currently have a comprehensive federal consumer data privacy law.
 Some states have written their own privacy regulations, leaving companies who do business in the US with a patchwork of disparate laws to navigate.
-Until Congress takes action, businesses are left to implement complicated privacy compliance programs that account for jurisdictional differences–or to ignore the rules entirely, which can amount to an incredible risk.
+Until Congress takes action, businesses are left to implement complicated privacy compliance programs that account for jurisdictional differences–or to ignore the rules entirely, which can amount to incredible risk.

 SixFifty’s legal automation technology is the answer.